 Turkey is an excellent choice for PRK laser treatment.
 Because both the price and the quality are excellent.
 In this regard, it is the best choice for you.

 The average cost of PRK in Turkey starts from 1.400 USD (1.140£) which is the most affordable price compared to the other European countries.
 We are doing PRK in Istanbul, Antalya and Izmir, you can choose the best option for you.

 Here you can find out and discover more information about the PRK journey in Turkey.
 Check all the details about PRK costs, our clinic’s patients reviews, before&after photos from the best doctors, all-inclusive packages for PRK in Turkey.

 You can get in touch with us for PRK in Turkey via WhatsApp or options below.

 Table of Contents

-What exactly is LASEK?
+What exactly is PRK?

 Lasek works on the premise of eliminating epithelial tissue from the eye using alcohol.
 The epithelium returns to its original position when the laser is administered.
 Although these two surface procedures produce safe results, patients may feel burning, stinging, and wetness for 2-3 days.
 On average, vision improves in 1 week to 10 days.